 3. Sandbanks Beach

-One of the must things to do in Poole also happens to be one of the best beaches on the South Coast and a holder of the European Blue Flag for a record 30 years.
+One of the best things to do in Dorset also happens to be one of the best beaches on the South Coast and a holder of the European Blue Flag for a record 30 years.
 With fine golden sand and clean, safe water, it’s a perfect setting for a day out on the beach.
 It has excellent facilities - crazy golf course, children’s play area, a slackline, barbecue area and cafe - and a wide selection of water sports including parascending, inflatable “Bronco’s” or “Ringos”, jet-ski hire and power boat rides.

 Address: Banks Road, BH13 7QQ, England